August 29, 2022 PAO-08-022-CL-07

 For theranostics, a key aspect of process development is the optimization of the molar ratio of payload, linker, and vector.
 Knowledge of which chelators are suitable for diagnostic and therapeutic applications is also essential.
 For poorly water-soluble linkers and payloads, the ability to balance the use and amount of organic solvents and reagents to ensure that the antibody vector remains intact is crucial, as proteins may aggregate under such conditions.
 In addition, some antibodies are more fragile than others, and the propensity to aggregate or degrade may increase once they are covalently linked to small molecules.

-Furthermore, Goodwin also manages other activities, such as IND-enabling activities, including characterization of the antibody–chelator conjugate (drug intermediates), stability studies with a range of fit-for-purpose buffers, and creation of reference standards, among others.
-Since Goodwin’s production site is not an organic synthetic chemistry facility, we work closely with partners that have the necessary expertise and licenses to produce chelators and small molecule payloads, including radionuclides.
+Furthermore, GBI also manages other activities, such as IND-enabling activities, including characterization of the antibody–chelator conjugate (drug intermediates), stability studies with a range of fit-for-purpose buffers, and creation of reference standards, among others.
+Since GBI’s production site is not an organic synthetic chemistry facility, we work closely with partners that have the necessary expertise and licenses to produce chelators and small molecule payloads, including radionuclides.

-Dr. Sesay is the Chief Science Officer and Vice President of Bioconjugation Development at Goodwin Biotechnology.
+Dr. Sesay is the Chief Science Officer and Vice President of Bioconjugation Development at GBI.
 He has over 25 years of biotechnology experience in biologics process development and manufacturing, bioconjugation, and modification of biological and small molecules.
 Dr. Sesay has over 17 years of CDMO experience.